Skip to content

 Secondaries & how to check

-Secondary places depend on distance, priority criteria and availability.
-Use Bradford’s official pages to check current priority areas and each school’s oversubscription policy.
-Consider travel to Beckfoot, Bingley/Shipley and other nearby options and confirm transport.
+Secondary places depend on distance, priority criteria and availability across the wider Bradford area.
+Use Bradford’s official pages to check current priority areas and each school’s oversubscription policy, then consider travel to options such as Beckfoot, Titus Salt and other nearby schools.

 Tip: If school proximity matters, confirm the exact street address on the council’s priority area map and review the most recent Ofsted report.
 For SEND queries, contact the school and council early.